john-osullivan/john-osullivan.github.io/pages/index.md

 ---
-title: Get started with Markdoc
+title: This Hitchhiker's Guide
-description: How to get started with Markdoc
+description: this_hitchhiker === johno
 ---

 # Links